whirlplatform/whirl/README.md

 After startup, 2 processes remain, occupying ports `9876` and `9877`.

 `Solution:`
 Processes called `OpenJDK Platform binary` need to be terminated.
-Also you can run `stop_listening.bat`.
+Also you can run [`stop_listening.bat`](stop_listening.bat), which looks for processes with these ports and kills them.

 ## License